RIT-EVT/BMS/docs/source/BQ/transfer_utility.rst

 * `BQ76952 3-s to 16-s high-accuracy battery monitor and protector for Li-ion, Li-polymer and LiFePO4 <https://www.ti.com/product/BQ76952>`_
 * `CANopen - The standardized embedded network <https://www.can-cia.org/canopen/>`_
 * `EVT-core <https://evt-core.readthedocs.io/en/latest/>`_

+.. rubric:: Footnotes

+.. [#f1] This 10-second time limit is caused by a limitation of EVT-core.
+It should be fixed in future development.